The Best Baby Sign Language Books

 This is a great resource in that the dictionary is organized by handshape, not by word.
 If you leave this book with your caregiver, she can look up the signs that your baby may be signing to her.

-The Best Baby Sign Language DVDs
+The Best Baby Sign Language Videos

-Baby Signing Time Volume 1 DVD (DVD)
+Baby Signing Time Volume 1 (DVD)

 The show Signing Time is already a lot of fun!
 Now, just introduce that to your baby and you’ve got Baby Signing Time!
 We highly recommend these DVDs.